 Mini Home Gym

 Sure, it’ll take up a little bit of room in your RV’s limited footprint, but these bikes are easily foldable and stowable and will fit nicely in your under-coach storage compartment.
-And they’re not as expensive as you might imagine — the Marcy Foldable Exercise Bike pictured above, which comes complete with counterweighted pedals and adjustable foot straps, is only $129.99.
+And they’re not as expensive as you might imagine.
 It’s an investment that’ll last you for years to come, and it allows you to easily get your sweat sesh in while you’re catching up with your favorite movies or TV shows.
-Besides, you could easily spend that on just a few months of membership to a gym you’re likely to quickly forget about or grow tired of!
+Besides, you could easily spend the same amount on just a few months of membership to a gym you’re likely to quickly forget about or grow tired of!

 No matter how you do it, make sure to keep moving while you’re taking on the world in your RV, whether you’re a full-timer or just making a quick getaway.
 You’ll thank yourself when you’re strong and healthy enough to keep on adventuring for years to come.